Updated April 14, 2025

-510(k) submissions, or pre-market submissions, are enforced by the FDA to ensure that new medical devices are protected against cyber-attacks.
+510(k) submissions, or premarket submissions, are the most common type of medical device premarket submission.
+The FDA enforces them to protect new medical devices against cyber-attacks.
 The FDA mandates that medical device manufacturers meet certain criteria to prove that their devices will not be released with major flaws that could cause massive damage.
 This is crucial, as medical devices are implemented in sensitive environments where compromise could be catastrophic.

 The FDA recommends that companies implement an SPDF during the initial planning phase for their device as part of preparing for a 510(k) submission.
 Security can be complex, especially with new technologies being introduced at staggering rates.
-Having a security plan at every step of the process helps prevent vulnerabilities from slipping through the cracks.
+Having a security plan at every process step helps prevent vulnerabilities from slipping through the cracks.

 An SPDF also has the added benefit of reducing the time needed for secure development.
-If manufacturers do not consider security in the early stages of development, they may need to go back and redesign critical components with a new approach to mitigate vulnerabilities discovered at a later stage.
+Suppose manufacturers do not consider security in the early stages of development.
+In that case, they may need to redesign critical components with a new approach to mitigate vulnerabilities discovered later.
 Redesigning components completely will take time and can often be very costly.

 This is not to say that adequately implementing an SPDF will prevent all vulnerabilities.
 Foreseeing what vulnerabilities will emerge and go undetected can be difficult.
 A proper SPDF will account for this uncertainty and include a plan for addressing vulnerabilities as they are uncovered.
 Later, pre-market stages will look for vulnerabilities that are often harder to discover.
 Even after the product has been released to the market, problems that require significant changes may arise.